<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 From Rocket Mortgage:

-A real estate attorney, also known as a real estate lawyer, is someone who is licensed to practice real estate law, meaning they have the knowledge and experience to advise parties involved in a real estate transaction, such as a home sale or short sale.
+"A real estate attorney, also known as a real estate lawyer, is someone who is licensed to practice real estate law, meaning they have the knowledge and experience to advise parties involved in a real estate transaction, such as a home sale or short sale."

 Why Hire a Real Estate Attorney for Your FSBO?

 As the home seller, you may wish to hire a real estate attorney to ensure you're complying with all laws and as a prevention from being sued.
-The attorney can help you compile, understand, and review all the documents and contracts you'll need for your home sale such as the purchase agreement, offers and counter offers, disclosures, title documents, and more.
+The attorney can help you compile, understand, and review all the documents and contracts you'll need for your home sale, such as the purchase agreement, offers and counter offers, disclosures, title documents, and more.

-It may help your peace of mind to have someone objective involved in the real estate transaction.
+It can help your peace of mind to have someone objective involved in the real estate transaction.
 For instance, you may not know the answers to questions that may arise in the process, such as whether one party is in breach of contract or whether it’s even legal to still go to closing if the original set closing date has expired.

-The real estate attorney may also handle any third-party transactions, such as "home inspection companies, appraisers, banks, to even construction teams.
+The real estate attorney can also handle any third-party transactions, such as "home inspection companies, appraisers, banks, to even construction teams.
 When you hire a real estate attorney, your lawyer can help deal with third party negotiations involved in the sale of your home."
 (Source)

 If you decide to hire an attorney for your For Sale By Owner, request a letter of engagement to define what services will be provided.
 An attorney may: